 Granite fabricators that try to be the absolute cheapest are typically the most troublesome.
 That low price is based on installing the cheapest low-quality grade of granite that can have pits, blotches, or a rough finish.

-They are working with very thin profit margins so they will cut corners everywhere they can and try to do the job as fast as possible.
+They are working with paper-thin profit margins so they will cut corners everywhere they can and try to do the job as fast as possible.
 This is when mistakes happen and too often excuses about why it’s not the fabricator’s fault.

-Now you’re stuck with an unsatisfactory countertop installation and wrestling with a contractor that doesn’t want to take responsibility or fix the problem because he priced the job so low and will not make a profit by fixing the mistake.
+Now you’re stuck with an unsatisfactory countertop installation and wrestling with a contractor that doesn’t want to take responsibility or fix the problem because he priced the job so low and will not make a profit by fixing mistakes.

 Buying granite countertops from a big box store is also risky and can put you in the same situation as the cheap low-ballers.

 The store will sub-contract the fabrication and installation to a business you have no contact with.
 And the store will pay as little as possible to the fabricator which encourages the fabricator to cut corners.

 For jobs that really don't require a lot of skill and can be easily repaired if messed up (like painting) or you don't need perfect results, then going for the cheapest price is often your best move.

 Stone installation and restoration are not such jobs.
 A contractor that prices 20% or more below other contractors is likely desperate for the job (not the best sign), won’t make the time or effort to do the best job, doesn't really know what he is doing, or all three.